haroon-rash/Patient_Managemant_System/README.md

 ## Next Milestone (Planned)

-- Implementation of Spring Security and JWT-based authentication.
-- Dedicated Auth microservice for secure token generation and validation.
-- Introduction of API Gateway for routing and load balancing.
 - Deployment setup using AWS (via LocalStack or native services).
 - Monitoring and alerting with Prometheus and Grafana.
 - CI/CD pipelines using GitHub Actions or Jenkins.